scala/improvement-proposals/content/wildcard-context-bounds.md

 ```
 ## Motivation

-Scala 3 has reduced cases where names must be provided even if they are never used, as with `using` and `given` clauses.
-Separately, Scala 3 has significantly reduced the boilerplate required to dot-call methods defined on a type class with `extension` methods.
+Scala 3 has reduced cases where parameter names must be provided even if they are never used with [anonymous context parameters](https://docs.scala-lang.org/scala3/reference/contextual/using-clauses.html#anonymous-context-parameters)
 However, there is still a common case where type parameters must be named, even when that name is never referenced (outside the signature).
 Consider the simple `Showable` typeclass:

 ~~~ scala
 trait Showable[A]: